 Few articles spark the level of interest of those written about race.
-So the last piece I wrote on the lack of diversity at one of the largest annual conventions of progressives – Netroots Nation in San Jose last month – didn’t disappoint.
-It even attracted the attention of a right wing blogger.
+So the most recent piece I wrote on the lack of diversity at one of the largest annual conventions of progressives – Netroots Nation – didn’t disappoint.
+It even attracted the attention of a popular right wing blogger.
 The result?
 A slew of conservative comments posted on the LA Progressive giving our regular progressive readers a window into a world they don’t frequent.

 Here’s a sample of what the right has to offer: